The Ultimate Best of Kenya Safari: Above & Below the Equator

 Above the Equator: Lewa Conservancy

-Our Custom Expedition Map & Travel Logistics
+Our 2027 Kenya Safari Map & Travel Logistics

 Our transportation logistics have been meticulously planned to eliminate long, exhausting overland drives.
 Instead, we utilize private bush flights to cross the equator seamlessly.
 For this reason, we transition from the southern savannahs to the northern highlands in a fraction of the time.
 As a result, your energy remains preserved for what truly matters: time in the field photographing Kenya’s amazing ecosystems during peak golden hours, ready to capture intimate wildlife moments.